justintv/Twitch-API/authentication.md

 <a name="implicit-grant"></a>
 #### Implicit Grant Flow

-The Implicit Grant Flow doesn't require a server that must make requests to the API, so you can use this flow only with JavaScript.
+The Implicit Grant Flow doesn't require a server that must make requests to the API, so you can use this flow with JavaScript-only applications..
 If you're integrating Twitch into your website, you'll probably want to use the [Twitch JS SDK](https://github.com/justintv/twitch-js-sdk), which uses this flow and simplifies the integration.

   1. Send the user you'd like to authenticate to this URL: